 Services provided via Telemedicine and Telehealth must adhere to the Agency for Health Care Administration's (AHCA) Community Behavioral Health Services Coverage and Limitations Handbook guidelines and requirements and must only be rendered by a practitioner who meets the AHCA qualifications for that service.
-Appropriate services codes with the GT modifier must be used for billing.
+Appropriate services codes must be used for billing.